 Much of the additional support your child may need can usually be provided through the normal learning and teaching that takes place in the class.
 Using the various strategies listed in our education resources can help.

-Education, Health and Care Plans (EHCPs) have replaced Statements of Special Educational Needs (SEN) in England and Wales.
-Those already on SEN statements are gradually being transferred to EHCPs.
+EHC plans have replaced Statements of SEN in England and Wales.
+Those already on SEN statements are gradually being transferred to EHC plans.

 Either you, your child's teacher or someone in your child's health team can request an assessment for a plan from your local authority (LA), council or Education Authority (EA), if you feel this is something your child needs.